Semgrep Privacy Policy

 - Parse metrics (e.g., number of files targeted and parsed per-language)

-- Semgrep environment (e.g., version, interpreter, timestamp)
+- Semgrep CLI environment (e.g., version, interpreter, timestamp)

 Findings data are used to provide human readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
 The classes of findings data are: